Frequently Asked Questions

 The obvious answer is that a name that means "strange" is extremely appropriate both to me personally and to my writing.
 But that's not actually true, either.

-The truth is, in Irish Gaelic, the name sounds a little like "Ass Check," and that was just way too funny for me to pass up...
+The truth is, in Irish Gaelic, the name sounds a little like a drunk saying "Ass Check," and that was just way too funny for me to pass up...

 - Is there a novel version of [insert story name here] coming?